alexain/poke64-ios/Docs/ROADMAP.md

 POKE64 is designed for **iPadOS first**, with landscape iPad use as the primary interface target. iPhone and macOS adaptations will be considered after the core iPad experience is stable.

 This document lists only work that is still pending.
+Completed Library, keyboard, Devices, video, audio and Drive 8/9 items have been removed.

-## 1. Core and firmware
+## 1. Core, firmware and diagnostics

-- Pin the exact VICE/libretro revision used by release builds.
+- Pin the exact VICE/libretro revision used by every release build.
-- Make the external-firmware-only core build fully reproducible.
+- Make the external-firmware-only core build fully reproducible from a recorded revision and patch set.
-- Improve startup, firmware and media-loading diagnostics.
+- Improve startup, firmware, drive-ROM and media-operation diagnostics.
-- Add firmware profiles for standard ROMs, JiffyDOS, custom ROMs and redistributable open firmware.
-- Offer an optional open-firmware fallback for users without compatible ROM images.
-- Add drive firmware slots, known-ROM identification and compatible drive-model selection.
+- Add known-ROM identification and clearly label standard, JiffyDOS and other recognized replacements.
+- Add explicit per-model firmware profiles while preserving the VICE limitation that a model's ROM is shared by every unit using it.
+- Verify pinned OpenROMs downloads with recorded hashes and surface upstream revision/license information in release material.

-## 2. Settings panels
+## 2. Remaining settings panels

-Complete the existing settings sections with persistent options and live application where supported:

-- System and machine profiles.
-- Graphics and VIC-II options.
-- Audio, SID model and filter options.
-- Tape and datasette options.
+- Implement complete Tape and datasette settings, including transport behavior and autostart options.
-- Disk drive configuration.
-- Printer configuration.
-- Firmware profile management.
+- Implement Printer settings and output management.
+- Add firmware profile selection, profile naming and known-ROM status.
-- Networking and modem options.
+- Implement Networking and modem settings.
+- Add advanced options only where they can be applied safely without destabilizing the current core lifecycle.

-## 3. Library
+## 3. Library and media management

-Expand the persistent D64, PRG, CRT, TAP and T64 library:

-- Add D71, D81, G64 and other formats after their drive requirements are handled reliably.
+- Add G64 and other disk formats after their drive and write-back requirements are handled reliably.
 - Add file replacement, duplicate detection and import-conflict handling.
 - Add screenshots, notes and optional cover artwork.
 - Add an optional cover/grid view while retaining the detailed list.
 - Display disk directories, free blocks and contained files.
 - Preview BASIC listings where practical.
 - Associate hardware profiles, joyports, firmware, save states and multidisk sets with library entries.
+- Add explicit export/share workflows for created or modified disk images.

 ## 4. Keyboard and input

-- Dock the complete C64 keyboard at the bottom instead of presenting it as a sheet.
-- Add adaptive iPad layouts and reliable held modifiers.
-- Display Shift and Commodore graphical legends dynamically.
 - Improve Apple Magic Keyboard and other hardware-keyboard mappings.
 - Add paddle support.
 - Validate Commodore 1351 mouse behavior with representative software and tune pointer sensitivity.